Josh Hawley: Hate crimes

 Hawley was one of six Republican senators to vote against advancing the COVID-19 Hate Crimes Act, which would allow the U.S. Justice Department to review hate crimes related to COVID-19 and establish an online database.
 He was the sole senator to vote against the passage of an amended version of the act that would help investigate anti-Asian hate crimes, saying, "It's too broad.
 As a former prosecutor, my view is it's dangerous to simply give the federal government open-ended authority to define a whole new class of federal hate crime incidents."

 Health care

 Hawley has criticized the Affordable Care Act (Obamacare).
 As attorney general of Missouri, he joined a lawsuit with 20 other states seeking to have it declared unconstitutional.
 Hawley said the act "was never constitutional" and spoke proudly of his involvement in the lawsuit.
 His 2018 Senate campaign said that he supported protections for individuals with preexisting conditions.
 He later published an op-ed in the Springfield News-Leader saying that he supports protecting those with preexisting conditions by creating a taxpayer subsidy to reimburse insurance companies for covering these high cost patients.
+In 2025, Hawley voted for the One Big Beautiful Bill Act, despite calling its provisions on Medicaid "both morally wrong and politically suicidal".
+He said, "If Congress cuts funding for Medicaid benefits, Missouri workers and their children will lose their health care.
+And hospitals will close.
+It’s that simple".